 Deep Brain Stimulation (DBS) is a surgical treatment used to control symptoms of neurological and psychiatric conditions such as Parkinson’s disease, dystonia, essential tremor, epilepsy, and obsessive-compulsive disorder.

 During the procedure, a neurosurgeon implants thin electrodes into specific areas of the brain.
-These are connected to a small device called a neurostimulator, or brain pacemaker, which is placed under the skin near the chest.
+These connect to a small device called a neurostimulator, or brain pacemaker.
+It sits under the skin near the chest.
 The device sends mild electrical signals that help correct irregular brain activity.

 Because it involves complex surgery and advanced technology, cost of deep brain stimulation surgery can be high and vary depending on the hospital, surgeon, and device used.